-- Tap the desired channel in the channel list so it is highlighted. - To return to scanning all channels in the Channel List, tap the highlighted channel again.
+- a.
+Tap the desired channel in the channel list so it is highlighted. - b.
+To scan another channel, simply tap on the desired channel. - c.
+To return to scanning all channels in the Channel List, tap the highlighted channel again to unselect.